How to Use Honey in Tea

 Then, stir honey in the tea while it is still warm – before placing in refrigerator or adding ice.

-There are several possible benefits of adding honey to tea instead of regular sugar.
+Many resources tout the benefits that honey brings to your cup of tea.
 Of course, it is just fine to do so because it tastes good, right?

 - natural sweetener